Everything You Need to Know About Termites in North Florida

 Termites

-What Are Termite Swarmers?
+What Are Termite Swarms?

 When termites want to create new colonies, they send out termite swarmers.
 These winged pests exist solely to find a mate, reproduce, and begin a new termite colony.

-What Do They Look Like?
+What Do Termite Swarms Look Like?

 These pests have wings and black bodies, which makes them look very different from the rest of the colony and are often mistaken for flying ants when they pour out in search of a cozy place to start a new colony.
 This can be dangerous since by the time a colony sends swarmers, it is already producing thousands of destructive workers, and if the swarmers are thought only to be ant swarmers, a very serious problem will continue unresolved.
 If you should suspect activity, call our office.
 One of our experts will be glad to dispatch a field rep for definitive identification.

-When Do They Swarm?
+When Do Termites Swarm?

-How Long Do Their Swarms Last?
+How Long Do Termites Swarm?

 What To Do About Termite Swarms